 On the other hand, if you were stung by the Lilliputian Carukia barnesi, you might beg to die because the pain, vomiting, headaches and anxiety are beyond excruciating.
 Occasionally fluid will fill the lungs, and if left untreated, could result in death.

-Boxies generally live in their own neighborhoods in the Indo-Pacific Ocean and in the waters off Northern Australia, although they also inhabit the waters around Hawaii and off the Gulf Coast and East Coast.
+Box jellyfish live generally in their own neighborhoods in the Indo-Pacific Ocean and in the waters off Northern Australia, although they also inhabit the waters around Hawaii and off the Gulf Coast and East Coast.
 Only a handful of species can be found in all three oceans.

-Also known as sea wasps and marine stingers, box jellyfish, a class that includes 50 described species, can have up to 15 tentacles with about 5,000 stinging cells, known as cnidocysts.
-Each of those cells contains a tiny capsule that can fire microscopic stingers into its prey at more than 37 miles [60 kilometers] per hour, releasing a toxin that cause a rapid spike in blood pressure, which causes the heart to seize up and kills the victim.
+Also known as sea wasps and marine stingers, box jellyfish, a class that includes 50 described species, can have up to 15 tentacles with about 5,000 stinging cells, known as cnidocysts that it uses to kill prey.
+Each of those cells contains a tiny capsule that can fire microscopic stingers into its prey at more than 37 miles [60 kilometers] per hour, releasing a toxin that causes a rapid spike in blood pressure, which makes the heart seize up and kills the victim.

 Although no one has kept an official fatality record, between 20 and 40 people die each year from box jellyfish stings just in the Philippines.
 Experts say the mortality rate around the world is higher than what's reported because doctors often misdiagnosis the symptoms or simply get the cause of death wrong.
 What is known, is that the 43 species of box jellyfish cause more deaths and injuries than sharks, stingrays and sea snakes.
 You'd have better odds of surviving if bitten by a black widow.